vmsaif/hosting-a-resume-on-gitHub-pages/README.md

-# Hosting a Resume on Github Pages
+# Hosting a Resume on GitHub Pages

 ## PURPOSE